lordmauve/lepton/README.txt

 * OpenGL
 * A C compiler (GCC recommended)

+To build on Linux (and possibly other unix-like OSes) You will need to have the Python and libxext headers installed.
+On systems using the apt packaging system, this means you need to have the python-dev-all and libxext-dev packages installed.

 Binary releases will also be available in time.
 If you'd like to help out by contributing a binary distribution for you platform, you're more than welcome to!